Here-Be-Saoirse/libpoosixext/README.md

 ## What the hell is this?
 This is libposixext, a library containing a few helpful (at the moment, memory and time-related) functions to patch over Solaris 10's less than complete libc.
 This was hacked together in a few hours and we make absolutely zero promises as to the posixness, usefulness, readability or lickability of this code.
-If you machine detonates because you included this library, then that might say some questionable things about your machine.
+If your machine detonates because you included this library, then that might say some questionable things about your machine.
 ## How to build?
 `cc -fPIC -shared -o libposixext.so posixext.c`